green-coder/ratatouille/README.md

 ## Usage

-> **Note:** To use the snapshot version instead of a stable release, insert ` --snapshot -- ` between the project name and the options.

 ```shell
 lein new ratatouille <project-name> [option]+
 ```

-To display the helg message and the list of available options, leave the options empty.
+To display the help message and the list of available options, leave the options empty.

 ```shell